TAC Leaders Lab

 All program costs will be covered by TAC and include the following:

-- Return flight and transfers from Toronto to Banff Centre for Arts and Creativity for the one-week retreat;
+- Return flight and transfers from Toronto to Banff Centre for Arts and Creativity for one-week retreat;

 - All meals and accommodations at Banff Centre for Arts and Creativity;